anishs37/TJ_PsychologySociety/README.md

 # TJ Psychology Society
 Github Repository for TJHSST's Psychology Society website.

-Note: All updates from now on will not be updated in this GitHub repository, and will only be updated in Director.
+Note: Updates will be made here only periodically, and all updates will be maintained on Director.

 Website Link: https://activities.tjhsst.edu/psychology/